Frequently asked questions about our emergency kits:

 In March 2016, Health Canada changed the prescription status of naloxone to increase public access.
 Instead of requiring a prescription for each individual in need of naloxone, pharmacies are now able to proactively give out naloxone to those who might experience or witness an opioid overdose.
 Additionally, switching naloxone to non-prescription enabled emergency responders to administer naloxone without having to wait for a prescription to be ordered for each individual in need. https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-products/announcements/narcan-nasal-spray-frequently-asked-questions.html

 Narcan Is Now Available Over the Counter in 46 States.
-Walgreens announced this week that they are now dispensing naloxone, the drug that can reverse an opioid overdose, over the counter in 46 states.
+Walgreens announced that they are now dispensing naloxone, the drug that can reverse an opioid overdose, over the counter in 46 states.
 (If you have a prescription, you can buy it in any state.)
 CVS offers it over the counter in 43 states.Oct 27, 2017

 Since you are in Eastern Canada and will not be able to physically visit a site or location wanting to have publicly available epinephrine, how do you decide where the alarmed cabinet (s) should be located?